JFamo/Megastardaboss.github.io/README.md

 * My Personal Website [34.194.108.205](http://34.194.108.205/)
 * My Personal Website now with a URL [schwastuff.me](http://schwastuff.me/)
 * My Github Page [Megastardaboss](https://github.com/Megastardaboss)
+* The Only Reason I Can Do Any Of This [wowie](https://guides.github.com/features/mastering-markdown/#examples)

 That's pretty good! 👍
 See, *now* I'll put in the effort for emojis.